-The new rules restrict the access of companies and individuals to foreign exchange.
+The new rules restrict our access to foreign exchange and limit our ability to transfer excess funds out of Venezuela.
+In addition, these rules relating to exchange controls could result in an artificially high value being placed on the local currency.
 As of June 29, 2005, foreign currency activities have not been fully normalized and requests for approval for foreign currency exchange continue to be limited.
 The official selling exchange rate has previously been revised and remains subject to periodic revision and adjustment by the Central Bank of Venezuela.
 Dividend payments and foreign transfers of income from capital and interest, to individuals and corporations must be registered with the Superintendencia de Inversiones Extranjeras (Foreign Investment Superintendency).
+Like other companies exporting from Venezuela, our Venezuelan subsidiaries must return to Venezuela the proceeds generated by their exports.
+The proceeds returned to Venezuela must be exchanged at an official exchange rate, which during the first six months of 2005, was approximately 22% lower than the average month-end market rate for that period.
+During the first six months of 2005, we estimate that this requirement decreased our earnings in Venezuela by approximately US\$4.4 million.

-Argentinean political and economic conditions may have a direct and adverse impact on our Argentinean operations.
+A continuation of adverse Argentinean political and economic conditions after the recent economic crisis in Argentina may have a direct and adverse impact on our Argentinean operations.

-Because a significant part of our operations and customers are located in Argentina, our financial condition and results of operations are in part dependent on Argentina's economy.
 From 1999 until 2002, the Argentinean economy was in an economic recession.
 In 2002, the Argentinean economy experienced critical difficulties.
 During the first six months of 2002, the Argentinean government eliminated the U.S. dollar-Argentinean peso parity resulting in a devaluation of Argentina's currency in 2002 of 237%.
 Additionally, the Argentinean government imposed restrictions on cash withdrawals from bank accounts, on transfers of funds from Argentinean to foreign accounts and publicly announced its inability to pay its debt to foreign lenders.
 During 2002, Argentina also experienced higher rates of unemployment and a general inflation of prices.
 Consequently, Argentina's "country risk" rose to record high levels.
 In 2003, the economy began to recover and some of the government financial restrictions were lifted.

-Because our business strategy in Argentina is to some extent focused on anticipated growth in demand for particle board and MDF, rather than seeking to capture market-share from existing producers and, in spite of our efforts to switch local sales to exports, if Argentina's economic environment does not continue to improve or if demand for products and services remains depressed, our Argentinean operations and results of operations could be further negatively affected.
-In addition, governmental measures or other factors may not improve Argentina's economy or improvement in Argentina's economy may not promote an increase in the demand for particle board and/or MDF.
-Moreover, we face direct competition from other Argentinean producers of wood board, both in Argentina or in neighboring markets such as Chile.
+Because our business strategy in Argentina is to some extent focused on anticipated growth in demand for particle board and MDF, if Argentina's economic environment does not continue to improve or if demand for products and services remains depressed, our Argentinean operations and results of operations could be further negatively affected.